-11.6 Financial Irresponsibility Failure to pay one's school bill in a timely fashion or failure to cooperate fully with the Bursar Office and Financial Aid Office may lead to a late fee, the non-issue of the diploma, withholding transcripts, and/or dismissal from class and from DCC (see section 14.6).
+11.6 Financial Irresponsibility Students are required to pay all school costs in full each semester.
+Failure to pay one's school bill in a timely fashion may result in a last fee, the inability to register for additional courses, the non-issue of the diploma, withholding transcripts, and/or dismissal from class and from DCC (see section 14.6).